mathhulk/bonus-point/README.md

-# bonuspoint
+The Bonus Point desktop application allows teachers to easily track bonus or extra credit points for their students.

-Bonus Point aims to provide teachers with an easy way to track bonus points or other forms of in-class currency for their students.
+More information can be found at https://bonuspoint.org and https://bonuspoint.org/information/.

-Desktop application currently under development.
+If you wish to download directly from the Bonus Point site, please visit https://bonuspoint.org/download/.